-Have you had any medical tests for this?
-What did they find?
-Were you ever diagnosed with reflux?
+Have you had any assessments for reflux?
+If so, were the results positive?
 (Yes/No)

-87. Have you ever taken a medicine for this [food coming back up into your mouth during or after eating], and if so, did it make a difference?
+87. Have you ever received a medication for reflux, and if so, did it reduce the regurgitation?
 (Yes/No)

 Note: A formal diagnosis of gastroesophogeal reflux disease [GORD/GERD] would have been caught earlier on in the screen, but these items may help detect undiagnosed reflux that could better explain regurgitation symptoms.
 Gastroesophageal reflux is not a rule-out for rumination disorder, but the rumination-related regurgitation must occur in addition to any regurgitation that would normally be associated with reflux.
 Importantly, whereas GORD/GERD medication should reduce the frequency and severity of reflux in an individual with GORD/GERD, it may have no effect, a partial effect or even an exacerbatory effect on regurgitation in an individual with rumination disorder.